 When extraction is planned to make space before orthodontic treatment.

-At Small Bites – the exclusive dental care centre for children in Indiranagar, Bangalore – we have partnered with Stemade to offer stem-cell banking from baby teeth and young, healthy adult teeth.
+At SMALL BITES in Indiranagar, we have partnered with Transcell Biolife’s Mothercell to offer stem-cell banking from baby teeth and young, healthy adult teeth.

-If you have any further questions please contact the practice.
-(Click Small Bites link above).
+If you have any further questions please contact us and we’ll connect you with the concerned people.